jinlx/jinlx.github.io/_pages/researches.md

 ---

-## Smoke Chemistry (Science Advances highlight)
+## Smoke Chemistry
-A key outcome of my research is an observation-constrained framework for understanding **OH–O₃–PAN chemistry in fresh wildfire smoke**, accepted in *Science Advances* (**“Ozone Photochemistry in Fresh Biomass Burning Smoke”**).
+A key outcome of my Ph.D. research is an observation-constrained framework for understanding **OH–O₃–PAN chemistry in fresh wildfire smoke**, accepted in *Science Advances* (**“Ozone Photochemistry in Fresh Biomass Burning Smoke”**).

 In this work, we show that fresh biomass-burning plumes can be chemically intense:
 - **OH peaks at ~5–20 × 10⁶ molecules cm⁻³ in the first 1–2 hours**, largely driven by high HONO early on, with OVOC photolysis and O₃ becoming more important later.